bmlam/plsql_csv_tool/README.md

 test-pkg_utl_csv-insert2table-create_tab.sql
 test-pkg_utl_csv-insert2table.sql

 The former instructs to create the target table before loading data.
 In this case all columns are defined as varchar2 but you can specify a uniform length of all columns.
 The latter assume the table with the proper column names and data types already exists.
+For convenience, a CREATE TABLE DDL statement is included before calling the PLSQL code.